openafs-contrib/afsbotcfg/README.md

     $ make secret

+## Testing the playbook

+The playbook can be tested locally using podman and prebuild container images.
+Buildbot credentials and the ansible vault key are not required to run the local test.

+The local test will create a podman pod, start containers to run the local buildbot master in a container, run a set of containers to simulate the buildbot workers, and run a container to simulate the Gerrit code review system.

+To create the pod and run the local test:

+    make test

+To remove the test containers:

+    make clean

 ## Running the playbook

-Run `make test` to do a local lint check and playbook test on a local container.
-(Currently, this requires the vault key.)

-    $ make test

-Run `make ping` to check ssh connectivity with the buildbot.
+To check ssh connectivity with the buildbot:

-    $ make ping
+    make ping

-Run `make deploy` to run the Ansible playbook to update the buildbot.
+To run update the Buildbot master:

-    $ make deploy
+    make deploy

 [1]: https://www.openafs.org/
 [2]: https://buildbot.openafs.org/